Nazeim/docs.wavesplatform/docs/en/waves-node/readme.md

 ### Getting Actual Blockchain

-After installing a node, you will need to get the blockchain database, using one of the methods described in [Options for Getting Actual Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.
+After installing a node, you need to get the blockchain database, using one of the methods described in [Options for Getting Actual Blockchain](/en/waves-node/options-for-getting-actual-blockchain) article.

 ## Already a Node Owner